biscuitlad/Punchcard-encoder/README.md

         5. The text output will be displayed in the terminal and saved to a text file.
         6. Check the circle detection, and either click more circles or adjust the parameters to get better accuracy.
 Any key will unload that window.

-Parameters (you can tweak these to improve image detection for your screenshot):
+Parameters (you can tweak these if the grid is duplicating rows due centres being near the edges of a cell):
 - dp (float): Inverse ratio of the accumulator resolution to the image resolution for HoughCircles.
 - minDist (int): Minimum distance between the centers of detected circles.
 - minRadius (int): Minimum circle radius to be detected.
 - maxRadius (int): Maximum circle radius to be detected.

 NB.
-Please also read the comments at the top of the script.
+You can also try changing the hue, saturation and value parameters to increase hole detection.

 Output:
 - A grid of dashes and crosses representing the pattern, printed to the terminal.